 The north side of Old Trafford also represents the largest section of the stadium.
 We lay down the groundwork of the Sir Alex Ferguson stand with (another) rigid technic base, which we will cover over with tiles, in the next bag…

 This stand features a lot of medium nougat bricks – including some with small dark red printed rectangles on, I presume representing doors into the stadium.

 I appreciate the way that the light trans blue bricks are used here, and they break up the solid colours nicely.
 We see some interesting plating with geometry here, as the mount for the corner seating is installed.
 This will be repeated several times – in both this stand, and also the southern stand as well.

-On the north side of the ground, there is a statue honouring the memory of Sir Alex Ferguson, manager of the club from 1986 to 2013.
+On the north side of the ground, there is a statue honouring Sir Alex Ferguson, manager of the club from 1986 to 2013.
 We start to build up undercover walkways as well.
 In the corners, we start to build up short spires, with we shall attach our roof onto in the future.
 As we set up even more clips and bars, I find myself starting to weary, however.
 The last bag or two seemed like more of a hard slog.
 The fiddlyness of the bars and clips were not a reward in themselves.
 As a set aimed at a fan of Soccer, and especially Manchester United, this might be great, but I wasn’t feeling the love as I built this part of the stadium

 Half Time, Change Sides:

 I’d built the base and the walls, but still have the seating and roof of the Sir Alex Ferguson Stand to go.
 But I am not really engaging with this set on an emotional level.
 As I said back in the beginning, I expected this to happen.
 There is a lot of building involved, and I’m not really picking up the story of the build.
 I’m not saying its not there – I’m just not picking up on it.
 It’s probably time for me to take a break for a while.